 Ensuring your application is working properly is a critical part of continuous integration and delivery.
 Unit tests help you to test your methods' business logic for both normal & edge cases.
-When it comes to guaranteeing that your users are able to correctly work with your application, we need something different.
+When it comes to guaranteeing that your users can correctly work with your application, we need something different.
 If your application exposes a frontend with user interaction, we can write functional tests to ensure different use cases are working.
-With this blog post, I'll provide an example of how to write Functional Tests for Spring Boot applications using Selenium and Testcontainers.
+With this blog post, I'll provide an example of writing functional tests (also called end-to-end tests) for Spring Boot applications using Selenium and Testcontainers.

 The application to test for this example is rather simple.
-I'm using Thymeleaf and Spring MVC and want to write a test for the following view:
+We're using Thymeleaf and Spring MVC and want to write a test for the following view:

 1 2 3 4 5 6 7 8 9 | <!DOCTYPE html> <html lang="en" xmlns:th="http://www.thymeleaf.org"> <head> <title>Spring Boot Application</title> </head> <body> <h4 id="message" th:text="${message}"></h4> </body> </html> |